Family and Martial Support In Anaheim That Works

 VISION: “Assist Hispanic families in our local communities through highly effective educational programs.”

-MISSION: “Touch the real needs of Hispanic families, marriages, and individuals to better their lives.”
+MISSION: “To understand the holistic needs of Latino families, marriages, and individuals to improve their quality of life.”

 CORE VALUES:

-- Caring – Show compassionate care to people.
+• Care – Show compassionate care to everyone we meet.

-- Honor – Demonstrate a spirit of honor and respect.
+• Honor – Display a spirit of honor and respect.

-- Individuality – Value the uniqueness of each person.
+• Individuality – Value the uniqueness of each person by showing sincere appreciation.

-- Training – Provide practical knowledge that enhances a person’s skills and confidence.
+• Training – Provide valuable training that enhances an individual’s skills and confidence.

 COMMUNITY FACTS & CONCERNS: